-The school uses its finances very effectively for the benefit of learners and has established a transparent system of financial control and accountability.

-The school liaises very effectively with their school cluster and the community.
+The school uses its finances very effectively for the benefit of learners and liaises very effectively with their school cluster and the community.

 The Board of governors or Senior Management Committee is very effective in consulting stakeholders, helping the school to plan, and monitoring and evaluating developments in the school.
 There are very clear lines of accountability to the PTA.